-7.5 Alternative Gauzes
+7.4 Alternative Gauzes

-Certain chemicals, especially those containing solids in suspension, may have a tendency to block the standard 20 mesh gauze.
+Certain chemical formulations, especially those containing solids in suspension, may have a tendency to block the standard 20 mesh gauze.
 This results in the gauze 'flooding' with chemical and producing a poor droplet spectrum.
 There is also a risk that a build-up of chemical can lead to an out of balance condition and serious vibration.
-This problem can be overcome by the use of the coarser 14 mesh gauze, part number EX1510/14.
-This is unlikely to block under any conditions and will provide a good droplet spectrum whilst minimising the possibility of vibration.
+This problem can be overcome by the use of a coarser 14 mesh gauze, part number EX2228/14.
+This is unlikely to block under any conditions and will ensure a good droplet spectrum and will minimise the possibility of vibration.